“Mom! What’s for dinner?” “I’m working. Make a sandwich.”

 These sandwiches are special.
 One is super quick and easy and the other takes a little prep work, but it’s so worth the effort.

-All the girls LOVE making their own sandwich, customizing it to their tastes.
+All the kids LOVE making their own sandwich, customizing it to their tastes.
 Some like mozzarella on it, some provolone.
 One doesn’t like cheese on her sandwiches at all (she also doesn’t like chocolate!
 If she didn’t look just like me I’d think she was switched at birth!).

 For this delicious creation, all you need are some frozen meatballs, your favorite pasta sauce, provolone (or whatever cheese you prefer), and bakery rolls.
 I always keep these ingredients on hand.
 It’s great to have them in your freezer for that night when you don’t have a lot of time to cook, but you really want a hot meal everyone will eat.
 (Spaghetti and meatballs is always a hit!)